EgonOlsen71/bresenham/README.md

 **Flood fill**

 Poke the seed coordinates into 780/781 (x-low and x-high) and 782 (y), then call SYS 49176 to fill starting from that point.
-The algorithm uses a stack that extends after the actual the machine language code and up to $D000.
+The algorithm uses a stack that extends after the actual machine language code and up to $D000, if required.

 **Sources and building the project**